laravel/docs/authorization.md

 In this example, we're passing the `can` middleware two arguments.
 The first is the name of the action we wish to authorize and the second is the route parameter we wish to pass to the policy method.
 In this case, since we are using [implicit model binding](/docs/{{version}}/routing#implicit-binding), a `Post` model will be passed to the policy method.
 If the user is not authorized to perform the given action, a HTTP response with a `403` status code will be generated by the middleware.

+#### Actions That Don't Require Models

-Remember, some actions like `create` may not require a model instance.
+Again, some actions like `create` may not require a model instance.
 In these situations, you may pass a class name to the middleware.
-The given class name will be used to determine which policy to use when authorizing the action:
+The class name will be used to determine which policy to use when authorizing the action:

     Route::post('/post', function () {
         // The current user may create posts...
     })->middleware('can:create,App\Post');

+As previously noted, policy methods which do not examine a particular model instance are always suffixed with `Any`.
+So, in the example above, the `createAny` method on the `PostPolicy` will be used to authorize the action.

 <a name="via-controller-helpers"></a>
 ### Via Controller Helpers